Introduction to Continuous Deployment

-The world of software development is constantly evolving, and one of the most important trends in recent years has been continuous deployment.
+The world of development Software is constantly evolving and one of the most important trends in recent years is continuous deployment.

 What is Continuous Deployment?

 Continuous deployment is a software development method where all code changes are automatically tested and deployed to production if they pass all tests.
-This enables faster delivery of features and patches to customers. users final.
+This enables faster delivery of features and patches to end-users.

 There are several key principles that form the basis of continuous deployment.